mkuchak/nuxt-hammer/README.md

-# vue-hammer
+# nuxt-hammer

-Hammer.js wrapper for Vue to support some operation in the mobile
+Hammer.js wrapper for NuxtJS to support some operation in the mobile with SSR.

 This is a directive wrapper for Hammer.js 2.x.
 And this repo'inspiration is from v-touch.